vijayraavi/architecture-center/docs/guide/design-principles/index.md

 ### Recommendations

 **Embrace eventual consistency**.
-When data is distributed, strong consistency can only be achieve by coordinating across nodes.
-Often it's better if the system can accommodate eventual consistency.
+To avoid contention, an application shouldn't try to provide strong transactional consistency.
+While a business operation is being performed, the overall state of the system might be inconsistent, unti the operation has completed and the system becomes consistent again.
 Use the [Compensating Transaction][compensating-transaction] pattern to logically roll back after a failure.

 **Use domain events to synchronize state**.
 A [domain event][domain-event] is an event that records when something happens that has significance within the domain.
 Interested services can listen for the event, rather than using a global transaction to coordinate across multiple services.
 If this approach is used, the system must tolerate eventual consistency (see previous item).

-**Consider patterns such as CQRS and event sourcing**.
-These two patterns can help to reduce contention between read workloads and write workloads.

-- The [CQRS pattern][cqrs-pattern] separates read operations from write operations.
-In some implementations, the read data is physically separated from the write data.

-- In the [Event Sourcing pattern][event-sourcing], state changes are recorded as a series of events to an append-only data store.
-Appending an event to the stream is an atomic operation, requiring minimal locking.

-However these patterns can be challenging to implement correctly.
-See [CQRS architecture style][cqrs-style].

 **Partition data**.
 Avoid putting all of your data into one data schema that is shared across many application services.
 A microservices architecture enforces this principle by making each service responsible for its own data store.
 Within a single database, partitioning the data into shards can improve concurrency, because a service writing to one shard does not affect a service writing to a different shard.